Leonid Pasechnik: Russian invasion of Ukraine and annexation of the LPR (2022–present)

-In February 2022, Russia invaded Ukraine, citing Ukraine's failure to implement the Minsk Agreements by not granting regions of the Donbas the required special status.
+In February 2022, Russia invaded Ukraine.
 On 27 March 2022, Pasechnik said that the LPR may hold a referendum to join Russia in the near future.
 The authorities of the Luhansk People's Republic eventually scheduled a "referendum" on the republic's entry into Russia as a federal subject for 23–27 September.

-On 30 September 2022, together with Donetsk People's Republic Head Denis Pushilin and pro-Russian occupation administration Heads Vladimir Saldo of Kherson Oblast and Yevgeny Balitsky of Zaporizhzhia Oblast, attended in Moscow the ceremony in which President of Russia Vladimir Putin formally announced the annexation and incorporation of those regions into Russia.
+On 30 September 2022, Pasechnik, together with the head of the Donetsk People's Republic and the pro-Russian occupation governors of the Kherson and Zaporizhzhia regions, attended in Moscow the ceremony in which President of Russia Vladimir Putin formally announced the annexation and incorporation of those regions into Russia.